-Revolutionary Device Removes Limitations for Students with Dyslexia in the Classroom
+Revolutionary Device Removes Limitations for Students with Disabilities in the Classroom

 Students with physical limitations and language based processing differences can now freely and confidently complete their notes, projects and exams alongside their classmates

 Speech recognition is extremely beneficial for students with physical limitations and language based processing differences however it has been inconsistently implemented in the classroom over the years.
 The latest speech technology has improved by leaps and bounds in regards to ease of training and use.
 It is now surpassing human accuracy rates.
 If you haven’t used speech recognition with your students lately it is time to take another look.

 There are two major issues students and teachers face when using speech recognition in the classroom.
 Privacy and accuracy.